Garfield1002/yacdb/README.md

 YACDB can be built using CMake.

-We have provided some utility scriots to help you with the build process.
+We have provided some utility scripts to help you with the build process.

 1. Clone the repositiory